TecnoZeta2024/UltiBotInversiones/AUDIT_TASK_JULES.md

 ## Phase 4: Improve Code Quality, Consistency, and Robustness

-This phase focuses on refactoring and optimizing existing code for better clarity, maintainability, efficiency, and error handling.

 ### Task 4.1: (Optimizable Issue 1) Incorrect Service Dependency Initialization in Some API Routers
 **Original Title:** Incorrect Service Dependency Initialization in Some API Routers.
 *   **Description:** Some API routers (`binance_status.py`, `notifications.py`) re-initialize services already available globally.
 This task is expanded to ensure all endpoints correctly use the centralized dependency injection pattern from `main.py`.